 Preparing & training for a bike tour

-Speaking from personal experience, it can be a little unnerving when you’ve just clicked and confirmed your first cycling holiday ever.
-One of our staff in the office found themselves in this position earlier this year and in the months ahead of the bike trip, a whole new world opened up.
-In this article, we asked them to share their thoughts, lessons learned and experiences in the hope that it may help you prepare ahead of yourcycling holiday and give ideas to train for a bike tour.
+Speaking from personal experience, it can be a little unnerving when you’ve just clicked and confirmed your first cycling holiday.
+Earlier this year, a staff member found themselves preparing for their first UTracks cycling trip.
+In this post, we share their thoughts, lessons learned, and experiences in hopes of helping you prepare for your cycling holiday and how to train for a bike tour.

 Wardrobe for Cycling

-Checking my wardrobe a few months ahead of the trip, I realised there were some essential items missing to make my cycling trip more comfortable.
-Obviously, there were the sports t-shirts, vests, shorts and sweaters, and I decided that bringing a variety of both long and short sleeved t-shirts was a good idea.
-I also packed a light rain jacket (there are ones especially designed for cycling with a slightly longer back) that easily fitted in my handle bar bag.
+Checking my wardrobe a few months ahead of the trip, I realised some essential items were missing to make my cycling trip more comfortable.
+There were sports t-shirts, vests, shorts, and sweaters.
+I decided that bringing a variety of both long and short-sleeved t-shirts was a good idea.
+I also packed a light rain jacket (there are ones specially designed for cycling with a slightly longer back) that easily fits in my handlebar bag.
 Sneakers or trainers were going to be useful for sightseeing or on the steep or muddy parts when pushing the bike would be the only option.
+Cycling and comfort

 World of Padded Shorts